Raffle policies

 • The telephone log sheets will be kept on file for three years by our External Lottery Manager.

-• If an initial complaint can’t be resolved, the complaint is logged by our External Lottery Manager and we are notified immediately of the issue at which point it is taken internally to resolve in accordance with our feedback policy and procedures which you may read here. (please insert hyperlink)
+• If an initial complaint can’t be resolved, the complaint is logged by our External Lottery Manager and we are notified immediately of the issue at which point it is taken internally to resolve in accordance with our feedback policy and procedures which you may read here.

-• In the event that a telephone or online complaint cannot be resolved by the External Lottery Manager or representatives of the Cystic Fibrosis Trust, a third party arbitration will be provided via the Independent Betting Adjudication Service (IBAS).
+• In the event that a telephone or online complaint cannot be resolved by the External Lottery Manager or representatives of Cystic Fibrosis Trust, third party arbitration will be provided via the Independent Betting Adjudication Service (IBAS).
 Independent Betting Adjudication Service, PO Box 62639, London, EC3P 3AS, 020 7347 5883, [email protected].

 • All general queries will be logged on the log sheets by the External Lottery Manager and held for future reference.

-Written complaints:
+Written complaints

 • Initial complaints and queries will be responded to within two days of receipt of complaint by the administration team of our External Lottery Manager.